Skip to Content

 2) The Peak Map & Location

-Below is a map of the Victoria Peak area.
-Included is the bus terminal and tram station that will take you to the Peak, as well as a hiking option.
+Included on the map is the bus terminal and tram station that will take you to the Peak, as well as a hiking option.

 The rest of the guide will talk about these options and what to expect.